CoreMedia/feedback-hub-adapter-tutorial/feedback_localization.md

 ![Tab Localization](images/feedback_tab.png "Tab Localization")

-We now have a custom icon and label for our Feedback source.
+You now have a custom icon and label for your Feedback source.

 ## Sub Tab Localization